-The ADS5273 is an 8-channel, high-speed, CMOS lt consists of а high-performance sample-and-hold circuit at the input, followed by a 12-bit ADC.
+The ADS5242 is a 4-channel, high-speed, CMOS high-performance lt consists of а sample-and-hold circuit at the input, followed by a 12-bit ADC.
 The 12 bits given out by each channel are serialized and sent out on a single pair of pins in LVDS format.
-All eight channels of the ADS5273 operate from a single clock referred to as ADCLK.
-The sampling clocks for each of the eight channels are generated from the input clock using a carefully matched clock buffer tree.
+All four channels of the ADS5242 operate from a single clock referred to as ADCLK.
+The sampling clocks for each of the four channels are generated from the input clock using a carefully matched clock buffer tree.
 The 12x clock required for the serializer is generated internally from ADCLK using a phase lock loop (PLL).
 A 6x and a 1x clock are also output in LVDS format along with the data to enable easy data capture.
-The ADS5273 operates from internally-generated reference voltages that are trimmed to improve performance to a high level of accuracy.
+The ADS5242 operates from internally-generated reference voltages that are trimmed to ensure matching across multiple devices on a board.
 This feature eliminates the need for external routing of reference lines and also improves matching of the gain across devices.
 The nominal values of REFT and REFB are 1.95V and 0.95V, respectively.
-These values imply that a differential input of -1V corresponds to the zero code of the ADC, and a differential input of +1V corresponds to the full-scale code (4095 LSB). $V{\text{CM}}$ (common-mode voltage of REFT and REFB) is also made available externally through a pin, and is nominally 1.45V.
+These values imply that a differential input of -1V corresponds to the zero code of the ADC, and a differential input of +1V corresponds to the full-scale code (4095 LSB).
+VCM (common-mode voltage of REFT and REFB) is also made available externally through a pin, and is nominally 1.45V.